Complete UK Dive Gear Checklist

 East Coast Generally poorer visibility.
 Cold water.
 Strong currents.
 Many wreck sites.
 Torches essential.
 Drysuit extends season significantly.

-## Common Mistakes UK Divers Make
+Common Mistakes Divers Make

 Learn from others' errors to avoid your own ruined dive days.